 Cucumbers!
-Who doesn’t love a fruit (yup, a fruit!) that can be used as a vegetable, which is a good source of Vitamins A, C and folic acid, and that can reduce eye puffiness.
+Who doesn’t love a fruit (yup, a fruit!) that can be used as a vegetable, which is a good source of Vitamins A, C and folic acid, and that can reduce eye puffiness?
 That’s right!
 Did you know that you can place cucumber slices on your eyes, lay back for about 5 minutes, and then look 10 years younger.
 It’s true!
-Now, that last little bit could be credited to the fact that during your do-it-yourself spa treatment, cucumber juice seeps into your eyes, blurring your vision temporarily…but whatever.
+Now, that last little bit of information could be credited to the fact that during your do-it-yourself spa treatment cucumber juice seeps into your eyes, blurring your vision temporarily…but whatever.

 There are lots of cucumbers out there, with some varieties more common than others.
 Some cucumbers are meant for pickling, others for slicing and eating raw.
 Within each of these broader categories, there are also variations.
 The English cucumber (also called a European cucumber) is the one we most often use, and is the variety often growing in our parent’s garden.
 This type of cucumber has a thin skin without any pointy spines and a mild flavour.
-You could definitely use another type of cucumber variety here if you like.
+You could definitely use another type of cucumber variety in this cucumber salad recipe if you like.

 We like to partially peel our cucumbers, particularly when they come from our gardens as we know that they have not been sprayed with anything.
 You can choose to either partially peel your cucumber as well, or peel it completely…or even not at all.
 The choice is yours.
 In fact, you have a lot of choices!